 So it was understandably offensive to her that the dolls that were supposed to represent the “girls of today” always had fancy clothes and bunk beds and gymnastics equipment and at least one horse.

 Even the historical dolls had too much money.

 “This doll is supposed to be an immigrant in 1914 and she has a full bedroom set?”
 I said.
 “She’s supposed to live in a tenement.”

 “Is that like a duplex?” said Maggie.

-“My grandma grew up in a tenement that was two rooms big, with ten brothers and sisters,” I said.
+“My grandma grew up in a tenement.
+Her family had two rooms and twelve kids,” I said.
 “She didn’t have a four-poster bed, she had ringworm.”

 I was excited to tell Maggie that the new doll for 2009, the first recession-era doll, was going to be a homeless girl named Gwen Thompson.